Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/glossary.md

 ## Fisherman

 Nodes that monitor the network for validators or collators who are behaving badly.
-Fishermen must stake a small amount of SOLARs but can be rewarded greatly if they find bad behavior.
+Fishermen must stake a small amount of AXCs but can be rewarded greatly if they find bad behavior.

 ## Frame